step-by-step-tutorial/springboot-tutorial/rdbms-oracle/README.md

 ```

 Open [http://localhost:8080/ords/sql-developer](http://localhost:8080/ords/sql-developer) in web browser, then use
-following credentials to log in to the `Sql Developer Web`.
+the following credentials to log in to the `Sql Developer Web`.

 ```yaml
 Username: testuser